concord-consortium/activity-player/README.md

         - git-bash: same as above
         - PowerShell: `npm version -m "(type CHANGES.md)" [new-version-string]` might work, I haven't tried it though.
         - Do the steps manually and use a git client so you can paste in the multi line message
-            1. update package.json with the new version
+            1. `npm version --no-git-tag-version [new-version-string]` (updates package.json and package-lock.json with the new version)
-            2. run `npm install` to update package-lock.json
-            3. create a new commit with the CHANGES.md message
+            2. create a new commit with the CHANGES.md message
-            4. create a tag `v[new-version-string]` with the CHANGES.md message
+            3. create a tag `v[new-version-string]` with the CHANGES.md message
 4. Push current branch and tag to GitHub
 5. Create a GitHub Release
     1. Find the new tag at https://github.com/concord-consortium/activity-player/tags open it, and edit it